Rome to Sicily

 • Palermo - Anti-Mafia Movement Tour

-• Wander around Rome's famous landmarks including the Colosseum, Vatican City, Sistine Chapel, St Peter's Basilica and much more.
-This is a city that bucket lists were made for
+• Wander around Rome's famous landmarks including the Colosseum – one of the Seven Wonders of the World – as well as Vatican City, Sistine Chapel, St Peter's Basilica and many more.

-• Explore the vast, frozen in time ruins of ancient Pompeii, which emerged from the ashes after thousands of years, and take a peak inside the steaming crater of Mt Vesuvius, the volcano that destroyed it
+• Explore the ruins of ancient Pompeii, which emerged from the ashes after thousands of years, and peek inside the steaming crater of Mt Vesuvius – the volcano that destroyed it.

-• Search crumbling Greek and Roman ruins in the charming seaside town of Taormina
+• Search the crumbling Greek and Roman ruins in the charming seaside town of Taormina and maybe indulge in some deliciously fresh seafood.

 • Due to the terrain the means of transportation on this trip is a mix of local trains, private vehicles and public buses.
-Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right into the city centre.
-Trains are comfortable and all have toilets, however can often be quite busy.
+Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right in the city centre.
+Trains are comfortable and all have toilets, however, they can often be quite busy.
 Please note that you'll have to carry your own luggage on and off the trains, and up and down stairs at train stations and at hotels, so make sure it doesn’t exceed our weight and size recommendations.
 You can find this information in the 'What to Take' section of the trip notes.
 You may want to consider taking a backpack rather than a wheelie bag, however this is up to your personal preference and what you feel more comfortable with.
 Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Additionally, please be aware that July, August and the first half of September is high season along the Southern Italian coast, which means that the local infrastructure is under a lot of pressure with a lot of people in the towns we visit.
-Please carefully consider the time of the year you wish to travel and your suitability to that season.
+Please carefully consider the time of the year you wish to travel and your suitability for that season.
 Hotel rooms in Europe can seem rather small by American or Australian standards and often don't have double beds, but rather two single beds that can be pushed together.
-On this trip you must pack as lightly as possible because you will be expected to carry your own bag and although you won't be required to walk long distances with your luggage (max 30 minutes), we strongly recommend keeping the weight under 15kg / 33lb.
+On this trip you must pack as lightly as possible because you will be expected to carry your own bag and although you won't be required to walk long distances with your luggage (max 30 minutes), we strongly recommend keeping the weight under 15 kg (33 lb).
 Most travellers carry their luggage in a backpack, although an overnight bag with a shoulder strap would suffice if you travel lightly.
 Smaller bags or backpacks with wheels are convenient although we recommend your bag has carry straps to accommodate the cobbled streets, uneven surfaces, stairs and steps you are likely to encounter while carrying your luggage.
-You'll also need a day pack/bag to carry water and a camera etc for day trips.
+You'll also need a day pack/bag.

 Departing